How to Make Blackout Curtains

-We folded the top of the panel down and turned it under by half an inch.
-We did the same for the bottom.
+Next, fold the top of the panel down and turned it under by half an inch.
+Do the same for the bottom.

-For the tabs, I used grosgrain ribbon cut into 4 inch strips.
+For the tabs, I use grosgrain ribbon cut into 4 inch strips.
 I like grosgrain ribbon because it’s more reinforced than satin.

-I use the thinner grosgrain ribbon on the ends because it looks better hung when I do this.
+Use thinner grosgrain ribbon on the ends because it looks better hung when done this way.

-To do the bottom of the tabs, we folded the ribbon and raw fabric under 1/2 inch and sewed the seam across the panel, over the bottom of the tabs.
+To do the bottom of the tabs, fold the ribbon and raw fabric under 1/2 inch and sew the seam across the panel, over the bottom of the tabs.

-Then we hemmed the bottom of the blackout curtains.
-The bottom hem ended up being 4.5 inches with 1/2 inch folded under.
+Hem the bottom of the curtains.
+The bottom hem of my curtains ended up being 4 inches with 1/2 inch folded under.